WICG/handwriting-recognition/explainer.md

 If we take out the temporal information, the task becomes optical character recognition (given a photo of written characters).
 This is a different task, and indeed fits within the scope of shape detection.

-### Grapheme clusters vs. Unicode code points
+### Grapheme vs. Unicode code points
-Grapheme clusters is the minimal unit used in writing.
+Grapheme is the minimal unit used in writing.
 It represents visual shape.
 On the other hand, Unicode code points are a computer's internal representation.
 It represents meaning.
 The two concepts aren't fully correlated.

 Unicode combining marks are represented as a single code point.
 They are used to modify other characters, but not by themselves.
 This creates a problem when we need to distinguish between shape and meaning.
 For example, letter a (U+0061) and grave accent combining mark (U+0300) combines to à.
 Letter न (U+0928) and combining mark  ि (U+093F) combines to letter नि.

 Handwriting recognition concerns with shape (input) and meaning (output).
 It's important to distinguish between those two.
-For example, when requesting to recognize only certain characters, grapheme clusters should be used.
+For example, when requesting to recognize only certain characters, graphemes should be used.

 ### Ranking vs. Score
 It's very common to use a score for assessing alternative texts.
 This is commonly implemented in machine learning algorithms.
 However, it is not a good idea for the Web.